-Let’s take a look at how control panels can work for you.
+Let's take a look at how website control panels can work for you.

-Control panels are designed to be as easy to use as possible and limit your need as a tech to run scripts and codes on the server level.
-For example, if you wanted to install an SSL certificate on a Windows or Linux server without a control panel, the process would be much more involved working directly on the operating system than going through the setup processes on a control panel.
+Web control panels are designed to be as easy to use as possible and limit your need as a tech to run scripts and codes on the server level.
+For example, if you wanted to install an SSL certificate on a Windows or Linux server, the process would be much more involved working directly on the operating system than going through the setup processes on a website control panel.

 - If you are using Plesk, for example, the URL you will be accessing will look something like this: https://example.com:8443.